spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 ## Alternative repositories

-In addition to our [GCR](https://gcr.io/ocean-spark/spark) repository, our images are also hosted:

-- In a public AWS ECR repository: `CHANGEME`.
+In addition to our [GCR](https://gcr.io/ocean-spark/spark) repository, our images are also hosted in a public AWS ECR repository: `public.ecr.aws/ocean-spark/spark`.
-- In a [public Dockerhub repository](https://hub.docker.com/r/ocean-spark/spark).
-It is not recommended to pull images directly from Dockerhub in production (it’s best to use our [GCR](https://gcr.io/ocean-spark/spark) repository instead) as free users of DockerHub are subject to rate-limiting.

 ## Release notes